 Recommended Baking Tools

-For this chocolate chip cookie dough recipe, you can use either your hand mixer or stand mixer that's fitted with a paddle attachment.
+For this chocolate chip cookie dough recipe, you can use either your hand mixer or stand mixer fitted with a paddle attachment.
 Additional essential baking tools needed are:

 - Wax Paper